-Eleven (11) municipal police departments police twelve (12) municipalities in BC.
+Currently, twelve (12) municipalities in BC receive their policing services from eleven (11) municipal police departments.
 The municipal police departments are: Vancouver, Victoria (polices Victoria and Esquimalt), Saanich, Central Saanich, Oak Bay, Delta, Abbotsford, New Westminster, West Vancouver, Nelson, and Port Moody.
+The City of Surrey is in the process of transitioning to its own municipal police department.

-These police departments are governed by the municipality's police board.
+Municipal police departments are governed by the municipality's police board.
 The role of the police board is to provide general direction to the department, in accordance with relevant legislation and in response to community needs.
-Each police board is chaired by the municipality's mayor, and consists of one person appointed by the municipal council and up to seven people appointed by the Minister responsible for ensuring adequate and effective level of policing and law enforcement throughout BC.
+Each police board is chaired by the municipality's mayor and consists of one person appointed by the municipal council and up to seven people appointed by the Minister responsible for ensuring an adequate and effective level of policing and law enforcement throughout BC.
 Board members are civilians.
-Independent municipal police departments are responsible for 100% of their policing costs.
+Municipal police departments are responsible for 100% of their policing costs.